darkounet/opsi-docker/README.md

     opsi-docker:4.1
 ```

-you need to run :
+For the initial setup after the first start you need to run:

 ```bash
 docker exec -it docker-opsi /usr/local/bin/entrypoint.sh